 How big are the shares?

-For the spring/summer and summer/fall sessions, you can expect 7-9 different vegetables in your share each week, which is roughly enough for two people with plans to cook three times per week.
+For the Main Season, you can expect 7-9 different vegetables in your share each week, which is roughly enough for two people with plans to cook three times per week.

-The fall/winter shares are larger, but distributed every other week.
+The Late Season shares are larger, but distributed every other week.
 They normally contain 9-12 different types of vegetables, including several types of storage vegetables.

 Do you offer smaller or lager shares?